 19% of any recovery up to one hundred million dollars ($100,000,000).

-9% of any recovery over one hundred million dollars ($100,000,000).
+9% of the portion of any recovery that is over one hundred million dollars ($100,000,000).

-All fees are subject to a 3.0 loadstar cap.
+All fees are subject to a 3.0 lodestar cap.

 The contingency fee calculation shall be based upon the aggregation of recoveries against any and all defendants or other targets pursued under this Contract, not on a per defendant basis.
-For illustration purposes only, in the event there are two separate settlements including the first against a particular manufacturer for $90 million and the second against another manufacturer that yields $150 million, the State would pay 19% on the first settlement and 19% on the first ten million of the second settlement, but only 9% on the 140 million of second recovery.
+For illustration purposes only, in the event there are two separate settlements including the first against a particular manufacturer for $90 million and the second against another manufacturer that yields $150 million, the State would pay 19% on the first settlement and 19% on the first $10 million of the second settlement, but only 9% on the $140 million of second recovery.
 If there are multiple or phased recoveries, costs and attorneys’ fees shall be paid at the time the State recovers funds from any individual defendant or target based on the lesser of the applicable contingency percentage or the 3 x lodestar cap, as calculated at the time of the recovery, except that, at the conclusion of this matter, the total fees paid must equal the lesser of the contingency percentage or the 3 x lodestar cap (based on all aggregated lodestar incurred under this Contract).

 In no event, however, will attorneys’ fees paid pursuant to the contingency fee arrangement in this Contract exceed 3 times the total of aggregated lodestar incurred by Contractor and any Sub-Contractor approved by the AGO, calculated from Contractor’s standard hourly rates applied to the hours actually and reasonably devoted to this matter.
 Contractor’s standard hourly rates are reflected in Attachment E.

-If the Court awards attorneys’ fees on any individual motion, or pursuant to a fee shifting statute upon conclusion of a trial in any matter covered by the Contract, the Contractor (including any Sub-Contractor approved by the AGO) would retain the fees awarded for their hours/lodestar, in addition to the contingency percentage.
+If the Court awards attorneys’ fees on any individual motion, or pursuant to a fee shifting statute upon conclusion of a trial, or otherwise, in any matter covered by the Contract, the Contractor (including any Sub-Contractor approved by the AGO) would retain the fees awarded for their hours/lodestar, in addition to the contingency percentage.
 The State would retain its own fees for hours/lodestar submitted by State personnel and awarded by the Court.

 b.
 Non cash recoveries.